Photos from summer 2017

 2. The Horta – annual kitchen vegetables planted right next to the house

-3. Terrace 1 – Annual garden on the terrace above the food forest.
+3. Terrace 1 – Our first food forest.

-Here we planted a lot of summer crops in larger beds, such as the three sisters (corn with pumpkin growing around and beans growing up the corn), sweet potatoes, beans, pumpkins and potatoes.
+Here in the first year we planted a lot of summer crops in larger beds, such as the three sisters (corn with pumpkin growing around and beans growing up the corn), sweet potatoes, beans, pumpkins and potatoes.
 We found that the soil is more dry up here and it is uphill from the water source, however the soil does hold water well.
-This terrace is where we will start a new food forest and we will move the summer crops to a lower terrace which is more moist and downhill from the lake where we can siphon water too.
-This is where we experimented with chickpeas, chia seeds, buckwheat and flax seeds.
+Now we have a two year old food forest in this terrace with over 200 different varieties of perennials

-Photo above is Terrace one in August 2017 and below is in March 2017
+Photo above is Terrace one in August 2017 when it was used for annual vegetables and below is in March 2017

 Other areas we garden in: